mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 The inputs for the *Irony Grammar Explorer* are:
 1. The Language Grammar, in the form of a DLL.
 In this case, the SQL Grammar included in Monarch Cocoon installation.
-2. Text with to explore.
+2. Text with Language syntax to explore.
 In this case a SQL statement.

-The Irony Grammar Explorer window shows in the top-left of the page the active Grammar loaded into memory.
-As seen in the image below, there is no active grammar when the tool is launched the first time.
+The Irony Grammar Explorer window shows in the top-left of the page the *active* Grammar loaded into memory.
+As seen in the image below, there is no active grammar when the tool is launched for the first time.

 * Click on the "..." push button to `Add a Grammar` and select Monarch Cocoon defined SLQ Grammar.

 ![Load Monarch Cocoon SQL Grammar](images/load-asna-sql-grammar-01.png)

-Using file explorer, locate the file `ASNA.Monarch.IronyParser.dll` is likely found in the `Program Files (x86)\ASNA\Monarch` (version) folder.
+Using file explorer, locate the file `ASNA.Monarch.IronyParser.dll` which is likely found in the `Program Files (x86)\ASNA\Monarch` (version) folder.

 ![Load Monarch Cocoon SQL Grammar](images/load-asna-sql-grammar-02.png)